§ 130.10 Sex offenses; limitation; defenses.

 expressly advised by the health care or mental health care provider that

-4. In any prosecution under this article in which the victim’s lack of
+such conduct was not performed for a valid medical purpose. - In any prosecution under this article in which the victim’s lack of

 consent is based solely on his or her incapacity to consent because he